rayhannaqvi/rayhannaqvi.github.io/_pages/about.md

 </figure>

 Rehan pursued a European Master's in Nuclear Physics, studying across Spain, France, and Italy.
 The program was funded by the Erasmus Mundus NucPhys Consortium.
-His research interests are diverse and revolves around QCD phase diagram, color superconductivity, physics of compact stars, and dynamics of early universe.
+His research interests are diverse and revolves around pulsars, superfluidity and interiors of neutron stars, and dynamics of early universe.
 I enjoy exploring complex problems at the intersection of theory and data.

 Occasionaly, Rehan ponders over foundations of quantum mechanics, and philosophy of physics.
 He likes to play snooker, read literature, and watch cinema.

+"Reflexive" is the name of the blog where I will share my thoughts related to physics, philosophys, and life in general.